tensorflow/tensorflow/SECURITY.md

 ### Reporting vulnerabilities

 Please email reports about any security related issues you find to `security@tensorflow.org`.
 This mail is delivered to a small security team.
-Your email will be acknowledged within one business day, and you'll receive a more detailed response to your email within 7 days indicating the next steps in handling your report.
 For critical problems, you may encrypt your report (see below).

 Please use a descriptive subject line for your report email.
 After the initial reply to your report, the security team will endeavor to keep you informed of